LiliaFramework/Lilia/documentation/docs/hooks/communication_social.md

 Triggered when a spawn icon is removed from the extended spawn menu.
 Fired when content is removed from the spawn menu.

+**When Called**

+This hook is triggered when:
+- A spawn icon is removed from the spawn menu
+- Spawn menu content is being updated or cleaned up
+- Items are being removed from the spawn list
+- During spawn menu maintenance operations

 **Parameters**

 * `icon` (*Panel*): Icon affected.